-The FATCA is an agreement which is signed between the US Government and Indian Government to report assets and income held by citizens of the US in offshore accounts.
-FATCA, which was signed between India and the US works to find the deliberate tax evasion carried out by US citizens or residents in offshore accounts which is illegal as against tax avoidance which is legal in the US.
+- The FATCA is an agreement which is signed between the US Government and the Indian Government to report assets and income held by citizens of the US in offshore accounts.
+FATCA was signed between India and the US works to find the deliberate income tax evasions carried out by US citizens or residents in offshore accounts which is illegal, as against tax avoidance which is legal in the US.

-Indian institutions geared up and started working on different modules and at last finalized.
-Finally, Indian Government will have to sign up with the Internal Revenue Service (IRS) for this purpose and therefore, done with it.
-They obtained a Global Intermediary Identification Number (GIIN), according to a regulatory circular.
-Thereby, have to report the assets of such clients to the IRS.
+- Indian institutions geared up and started working on different methods to ensure compliance with FATCA.
+Finally, the Indian Government may have to sign up with the Internal Revenue Service (IRS) for this purpose.
+The Government of India obtained a Global Intermediary Identification Number (GIIN), according to a regulatory circular.
+Therefore, the Government shall report the assets of such clients to the IRS.

-What happens if a person not done with FATCA compliance?
+What happens if a person does not comply with FATCA?

 How to file FATCA details?

-- FATCA details can be filed using a self certification form that is available with the mutual fund company’s website, can also be done at all service centers / Asset Management Companies (AMCs)
+- FATCA details can be filed using a self-certification form that is available with the mutual fund company’s website, can also be done at all service centres / Asset Management Companies (AMCs).

 - One can use either offline or online mode to submit their FATCA form details.